skhabiri/HypoTweet/README.md

-# TwitOff
+# HypoTweet
-A web application that takes up to 4 users.
+It's the project directory for `twitapp`, a web application that takes up to 4 users.
 It connects to Twitter API to pull the user information including user id, latest tweets, tweet id.
 For a hypothetical tweet it predicts which of the users might have said that.
-Once a tweet is entered it fits a multiclass logistic regression on the selected users' tweets which have previousely been embeded with basilica and stored in database.
-Then it connects to basilica API to embed the hypothetical tweet into 670 vectors and then runs a prediction on that to identify which user might have said that.
+Once a tweet is entered it fits a multiclass logistic regression on the selected users' tweets which have previousely been embeded with spacy and stored in database.
+Then it connects to basilica API to embed the hypothetical tweet into 96 vectors and then runs a prediction on that to identify which user might have said that.
 ___

 ## Productization-and-Cloud-u3s3